Day 1 Dover

 Day 2 Dover - Fontainebleau

 We journey this morning by Eurotunnel or ferry to Calais and on to Fontainebleau, south of Paris, stopping en route in Amiens, a city rebuilt following World War II with careful consideration to retain its original architectural charm.
 There should be time to visit the UNESCO-listed Cathedral of Nôtre-Dame and perhaps enjoy a bite to eat at one of the restaurants along the St Leu waterfront.
 Resuming our journey to Fontainebleau, we check in to the Mercure Château de Fontainebleau (4T), our base for the next seven nights, with dinner included each evening.
-A modern hotel just a few minutes’ walk from the Royal Palace, it is surrounded by a lush garden, with a newly-constructed outdoor pool.
+A modern hotel just a few minutes’ walk from the Royal Palace, it is surrounded by a lush garden, with an outdoor pool.

 Day 3 Montargis - Ferrières-en-Gâtinais